srush/PowerEdit/README.md

 I wanted to make videos, but I also didn't want to learn how to use video editing software.
 This was my attempt to get around that issue.

+This software lets you make "videos" that just consist of talking over static slides.
+If you want anything fancier this is not for you.

 ![image](https://github.com/srush/PowerEdit/assets/35882/73da1e11-c6d7-4a51-9fa9-b7b1e917ed49)